enewe101/parc-reader/README.rst

 As mentioned above, it is possible to create a ``ParcCorenlpReader`` without loading any parc_xml (if for example if none exists for the given article).
-This can be useful if you want to programatically *add* annotation information to a existing CoreNLP annotations.
+This can be useful if you want to programatically *add* annotation information to existing CoreNLP annotations.
 To do that, simply create a ``ParcCorenlpReader`` instance without supplying anything for the parc_xml argument.

-You can also add additional annotations even if there is a parc_xml.
+You can also add additional annotations even if you've loaded parc_xml.
 Just make a ``ParcCorenlpReader`` as usual, and use the commands shown below.

 To make a new annotation, use the function ``add_annotation``.
 Supply the source, cue, and content token lists as parameters.
 The tokens supplied